 Can you share a bit about what Sparkle’s Safety Spot is?

 Certainly!
 Sparkle’s Safety Spot is a live-streamed safety show that airs every morning on our website at 9am CST.
-Here is a link to a downloadable PDF which we hope your readers find useful.

 To those of our readers who may have kids at home, what advice can you give them about the importance of teaching fire safety at home?